TaiebaTasnim/TaiebaTasnim/README.md

 ###

-<p align="left">These are some of the major technologies that I use or have worked on in the past:</p>
+<p align="center">These are some of the major technologies that I use or have worked on in the past:</p>

 ###